johnnypez/sublime-cjsx-compile/README.md

 ## Requirements

-This tool looks in your node_modules directory so you need to have the following packages.
+This tool looks in your node_modules directory so you need to have the following packages if they're not already in your project

 ```bash
 npm install coffee-react-transform coffee-script